rach-m/world-cup-tracker/README.md

 - you can use CSS to conditionally render the tooltip without javascript by using nested css like _.soccer-ball:hover .tooltip { display: block}_

-BONUS:
+BONUSES:

-Further format the time string so that goals scored after regulation (in minutes after 90) display in the proper position
+- Further format the time string so that goals scored after regulation (in minutes after 90) display in the proper position

+- This API displays live game data, updated every minute.
+Have your app pull data from the API every 90 seconds.

+- Organize the API data by modifying the API call or sorting the results so live games are on top

+- Show games that are scheduled to happen at bottom of game list with differentiated styling

+- Deploy your app to [https://www.netlify.com/](https://www.netlify.com/)